hautonjt/data-pipeline/docs/exercise1.md

 ---

-# NiFi Enrichment (8)
+# Background: NiFi Enrichment

-Notice how separating the different Beats outputs into different topics in Kafka allowed for specialized processing for only Packetbeat.
-If all the events were sent to a single topic, it would be much more difficult to integrate enrichment for only one type of data
+By separating the different data sources (i.e., Beats outputs) into different topics in Kafka, and creating separate pipelines per topic, we were able to trivially apply specialized processing for a particular type of data (e.g., Packetbeat).

+If all the events were sent to a single pipeline, it would be much more difficult to integrate enrichment for only one type of data.

 ---